|> Experiments | Sounds + Concepts | | Fusion: Live - Studio | Remix | Miniaturealism |

 In particular musicians like Klaus Schulze and Tangerine Dream now had the possibility also to develop their music in a live-situation along the parameters and structures they had developed while conversing with their instruments.

-The more sounds these musical machines could store and provide at any given time, the more possibilities for conversing and interacting with them opened up for the musicians.
 And when, if it was the case with Tangerine Dream, three musicians played and interacted with these instruments at the same time, then very complex sound collages could also be produced live.

 The development of the hardware played - particularly in the field of electronic / 'synthetic' sounds - an important role and had a fundamental influence on the playing- and composing processes.